-- 2.3 The above definition is not limited simply to physical assault but permits the inclusion of equally distressing and intimidating verbal aggression.
+- 2.3 The above definition is not limited simply to physical assault, but permits the inclusion of equally distressing and intimidating verbal aggression or threats, including face to face, via telephone and online.
 Incidents arising from racial, sexual or religious harassment are also included.
 The definition also extends beyond the employees to include his or her colleagues or property and/or family. - 2.4 It must be recognised that the guidelines set out in the policy cannot be fully comprehensive, particularly for an organisation such as the Council, where the range of duties and extent of public contact is so extensive.
 Therefore the extent to which these guidelines are implemented must depend on the degree of risk.
-An assessment of the risk is therefore necessary and arrangements for dealing with that risk must be put into affect. - 2.5 The responsibility for implementing the requirements of this policy and for the preparation of an implementation strategy rests with each Director or Head of Service.
+An assessment of the risk is therefore necessary and arrangements for dealing with that risk must be put into effect. - 2.5 The responsibility for implementing the requirements of this policy and for the preparation of an implementation strategy rests with each Director or Head of Service.